exercism/javascript/exercises/concept/amusement-park/.docs/instructions.md

 ## 3. Determine the ticket status

 To prevent forgery, the ticket identifiers are unique.
-Once a ticket was printed, the identifier is added as key in an object to track it in the system.
+Once a ticket is printed, its identifier is added as key in an object in the system so it can be tracked.

 Before the ticket is sold to a visitor, it is stored with the value `null` in the ticket tracking object.
-Once it was sold to a visitor, the visitor's name will be assigned as a value.
+When it is sold to a visitor, the visitor's name is assigned as a value.
 When employees have doubts about the validity of a ticket, they need to check the status of the ticket in the system.

 Implement a function `ticketStatus` that accepts the tracking object and a ticket identifier as arguments.
 It should return one of the following results.

-- `unknown ticket id` if the identifier was not found in the tracking object
+- `'unknown ticket id'` if the identifier was not found in the tracking object
-- `not sold` in case the ticket was printed but not bought by visitor yet
+- `'not sold'` in case the ticket was printed but not sold
-- `sold to ` followed by the name of the visitor if the ticket was sold
+- `'sold to {name}'` where `{name}` is the name of the visitor if the ticket was sold

 ```javascript
 const tickets = {